Manim-Notebook/manim-notebook/README.md

   - State management: keeps track of the ManimGL state to react accordingly in different situations, e.g. prevent from running multiple statements at the same time.
 - **Video export**.
 Export your animations to a video file.
 A small wizard will guide you through the most important settings.
 - **And more...** Find all commands in the command palette (`Ctrl/Cmd + Shift + P`) by searching for `> Manim Notebook`.
 E.g. another command lets you `clear()` the window.
 Yet with another one you can start the scene at your cursor.

-TODO: Add a more complete feature list (maybe to the Wiki?).
-Add images to showcase each feature.